-Second: Regular and special meetings of the Board are at the discretion of the President.
+Second: Regular meetings of the Board are at the discretion of the President.
 They may be as often and at the time and place as fixed by the President.
-Special meetings of the Board may be called at any time by the President or shall be called on written request of five (5) members of the Board.
+Special meetings of the Board may be called at any time by the President or shall be called on written request of a majority of the Board.

 Third: A quorum for a regular or special meeting of the Board shall consist of a simple majority of the elected members of the Board; provided however, that due notice of the time and place of such meeting has been given to all members of the Board.
 The action of the majority of such number of Trustees constituting a quorum shall be the action of the Board.

-First: The Budget/Allocation Committee shall consist of any members that the President deems appropriate and/or any Trustees who wish to serve on such committee.
+First: The Finance Committee shall consist of any Trustees that the President deems appropriate and/or any Trustees who wish to serve on such committee.

-Second: The duties of the Budget/Allocation Committee shall be to review all new and existing agencies’ budget forms, conduct budget interviews with all agencies, review current agencies to make sure they are meeting requirements, set annual operating and fund raising budgets and to make recommendations to the Board and to determine the campaign goal with the approval of the Board.
+Second: The duties of the Finance Committee shall be to review and report on the monthly receipts and disbursements of the Corporation; set annual operating and fund raising budgets; and to make recommendations to the Board of the campaign goal with the approval of the Board.

-Third: In the event that any agency shall make any request for additional funds during the year, such requests shall be presented to a regular meeting of the Board of Trustees after which said request may be referred to the Budget/Allocation Committee who will report and make recommendations on the request at the next meeting.
-The Budget/Allocation committee may, in its discretion, have meetings on the matter or make recommendations without a meeting.
+Third: In the event that any agency shall make any request for additional funds during the year, such requests shall be presented to a regular meeting of the Board after which said request may be referred to the Finance Committee who will report and make recommendations on the request at the next meeting.
+The Finance Committee may, in its discretion, have meetings on the matter or make recommendations without a meeting.

 Agreements with Partner Agencies

 Section 1.
-For the purposes of sharing in the funds raised by the Corporation, each partner agency so sharing must enter into a Partner Agency Agreement as required and reviewed by the Board from time to time.
+Partner Agency Agreement: For the purposes of sharing in the funds raised by the Corporation, each partner agency so sharing must enter into a Partner Agency Agreement as required and reviewed by the Board from time to time.

 Special Bequests and Donations